 If you are using GKE or Anthos clusters on Google Cloud to migrate from VMware, AWS, or Azure, set up Migrate for Compute Engine.

 Migrate for Compute Engine works with your source platform to facilitate the streaming of migration data from your source VMs.

 Set up a cluster for processing the migration:

-Install Migrate for Anthos to your processing cluster.
+Install Migrate for Anthos and GKE to your processing cluster.